Municue

 #7Authorization to accept a $20,000 grant from TenYour Inc. to fund the TenYour Financial Empowerment program, supporting community financial stability surveys from April 2026 through March 2027.

-#8Authorizes acceptance of a $2.5 million HUD Community Project Funding Grant (FY2024) to support enhancements and facility improvements at the Martin Luther King, Jr. Community Center, with funds appropriated through August 2032.
+#8Authorizes acceptance of a $2,500,000.00 HUD FY2024 Community Project Funding Grant to support enhancements and facility improvements at the Martin Luther King, Jr. Community Center through August 31, 2032, including receipt, deposit, and appropriation of funds and execution of the grant agreement.

 #9Authorization to accept a $1,000,000 HUD Community Project Funding grant (Grant No. B-24-CP-TX-2170) for facility enhancements at the West Dallas Multipurpose Center, with appropriations established through August 2032.